miking-lang/miking/README.md

 printLn (float2string (addOne 25.0));
 ```

-To accelerate the computation of `addOne`, we pass the application as the
+To accelerate the expression `addOne 25.0`, it is passed as an argument to the
-argument to the `accelerate` keyword as `accelerate (addOne 25.0)`.
-If this
+`accelerate` keyword, resulting in `accelerate (addOne 25.0)`.
+If this program
-program is compiled, it will produce an executable where the evaluation of
+is compiled with the `--accelerate` flag, it will produce an executable where
-`addOne 25.0` is performed in the accelerated mode.
+the evaluation of `addOne 25.0` is performed in the accelerated mode.
+Should it

-Note that the acceleration has significant overheads as data has to be copied.
-This overhead is much larger for GPU code.
-Because of this overhead, the
-example program above will become slower after adding the `accelerate` keyword.
-For this example as well as more complicated examples, see the
-`test/examples/accelerate` directory.

-#### Parallel patterns

-The accelerated compiler also provides keywords for parallel patterns.
+be compiled without the `--accelerate` flag set, the `accelerate` keyword is
+removed and the program behaves as in the original version.

+### Limitations

+There are several limitations on what expressions can be accelerated.
 These
-can be explicitly used, but the compiler is also able to identify certain
-patterns in programs and convert these to the appropriate parallel patterns.

-The current set of supported keywords can be found in `stdlib/pmexpr/ast.mc`.

-### Limitations

-There are significant limitations on what expressions can be placed in an
-`accelerate` term.
-These limitations also apply to any code that is referred to
+limitations apply to the accelerated expressions as well as any code these
-by an accelerated expression, as this code will also be part of the
-acceleration.
-Most limitations are checked at compile-time, and will result in
+depend on.
+Most limitations are checked at compile-time, but a few may result
-a compile-time error clearly stating what the problem is.
+in runtime errors.

 The current implementation has the following limitations:
-* Side-effects are not allowed in the accelerated code.
-This is because
+* Side-effects are not allowed in accelerated code.
+Note that the example above
-  Futhark, which is used as the intermediate language, is side-effect free.
-As
-  shown by the earlier example, however, side-effects can still be used in the
-  OCaml part of the program.
+  used `printLn` which has a side-effect, but that this was used outside of the
+  accelerated parts.
-* Multi-dimensional sequences must contain inner sequences of exactly the same
+* The inner sequences of multi-dimensional sequences must have the same size.
-  size, in the accelerated code.
-This is because in Futhark, arrays are typed
-  by their element and their size.
-As the size of a sequence is not known
+  As the size of a sequence is not known statically in MExpr, violating this
-  statically in MExpr, violating this limitation will result in a runtime
+  limitation will result in a runtime error.
-  error.
+* Recursion is not supported in accelerated code.
+The compiler has a limiited
+  ability to rewrite recursive bindings that are equivalent to `map` and
+  `foldl`.
+But should this fail, and a recursive binding remains after this
+  step, the compilation fails.
+* Records and tuples may not be directly used in an accelerated expression, nor
+  may the result use such types.
+Records and tuples may however be used within
+  a function that is used by accelerated code.
-* Recursive functions are not supported in Futhark and thus not in accelerated
+* Algebraic data types and map intrinsics may not be used in accelerated code.
+* Matching on sequences is limited to patterns of the form `[h] ++ t`.
+* Higher-order functions (an expression of a function type) cannot be:
+  1. Stored in a sequence
+  2. The result of a conditional expression
+  3. Used as the accumulator of a fold
+* Performing dynamic allocations, by using `concat` or `create`, within a
+  parallel construct may result in a compile-time error when generating GPU
   code.
-The compiler has limited support for rewriting recursive bindings
-  written in a certain way into parallel patterns.
-But if it fails to rewrite
-  all recursive bindings, the compilation will fail.
-* Dynamic allocations (by concatenation) is not allowed inside the function of
-  a fold, used inside a parallel construct.
-This is due to a known compiler
+This is due to a known limitation of the Futhark compiler.
-  limitation in Futhark when targeting GPUs.
-* Records and tuples may not be passed as an input argument or be the result of
-  an accelerate expression.
-This is primarily because of difficulties of
-  translating them back and forth to Futhark via C. However, using records and
-  tuples within the accelerated code works.
-* Algebraic data types are not supported in accelerated code.
-* Map intrinsics cannot be accelerated as there is no equivalent data structure
-  in Futhark.
-* Matching on sequences within accelerated code is limited to patterns of the
-  form `[h] ++ t`.
-* A higher-order function (a term of arrow type) cannot be:
-  * Stored in a sequence
-  * The result of a match-expression
-  * Used as the accumulator of a fold

-In addition, the accelerated AST must be properly annotated with types.
-The
+In addition, the accelerated AST must be annotated with types.
+This is
-types are needed in the Futhark AST, and they are also needed to generate the
-correct data conversion from and to the C wrapper.
-Failing to do so may result
-in runtime errors.
+particularly important for the accelerated expressions.
+If the compiler does
+not have sufficient annotations, it may give an error or generate code that
+crashes at runtime.

 ## Auto Tuning